Mackenzie River: Main stem

-The Mackenzie widens considerably to about 6 to 7 km at Norman Wells, a major center of oil production.
+The Mackenzie widens considerably to about 6 to 7 km at Norman Wells, a major centre of oil production.
 There is a narrows at the Mountain River confluence called the Sans Sault Rapids, where the Mackenzie falls about 6 m.
 Below the Mountain River the Mackenzie flows due north until reaching The Ramparts, a limestone gorge barely 500 m wide and up to 45 m deep.
 Below The Ramparts is the village of Fort Good Hope, where the Mackenzie turns northwest again, soon crossing the Arctic Circle.
 The Mackenzie here flows slightly lower in elevation than the surrounding tundra, as a braided river between low bluffs about 3 to 5 km apart.
 It receives the Arctic Red River from the southwest at Tsiigehtchic, where traffic on the Dempster Highway crosses via ferry/ice bridge.

 About 30 km northwest of Tsiigehtchic is Point Separation, the head of the vast Mackenzie River Delta, whose branching channels, ponds and wetlands spread across more than 12000 km2 of the coastal plain.
 The delta is nearly 210 km from north to south, and ranges in width from 50 to 80 km.
 It is the second biggest Arctic delta in the world, after the Lena River delta in Russia.
-Most land in the Mackenzie delta consists of permafrost, with great depths to bedrock.
+Most land in the Mackenzie delta consists of permafrost, which reaches as deep as the bedrock.
 A characteristic feature of the delta is its numerous pingos, or hills of earth-covered-ice – some 1,400 of them.
 The Peel River, carrying much of the runoff from the northern Yukon, joins in the delta at a point northeast of Fort McPherson.
 Below there, the Mackenzie diverges into several large channels with the largest heading north-northeast, emptying into the Beaufort Sea west of Tuktoyaktuk.
+The Mackenzie Delta contains a logjam with 400,000 caches of wood, which stores 3.4 million tons of carbon, equivalent to a year's emissions from 2.5 million cars.